paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-077-miscellaneous-provisions.md

 (2) any notice generated out of any information return matching program, and

-(3) the 1st letter of proposed deficiency which allows the taxpayer an opportunity for administrative review in the Internal Revenue Service Office of Appeals.
+(3) the 1st letter of proposed deficiency which allows the taxpayer an opportunity for administrative review in the Internal Revenue Service Independent Office of Appeals.

 ### Statutory Notes

+#### Amendments
+2019—Subsec. (b)(3).
+Pub.
+L. 116–25 substituted “Internal Revenue Service Independent Office of Appeals” for “Internal Revenue Service Office of Appeals”.

 #### Effective Date
 Pub.
 L. 100–647, title VI, § 6233(c), Nov.
 10, 1988, 102 Stat.
 3735, provided that: “The amendments made by this section [enacting this section] shall apply to mailings made on or after January 1, 1990.”